SpikeGLX Download Page

 SpikeGLX is a recording system for extracellular neural probes.
 The emphasis is on concurrent synchronous recording from high channel count probes together with numerous auxiliary analog and digital channels:

-- Concurrent, synchronized acquisition from Imec and NI-DAQ devices.
+- Concurrent, synchronized acquisition from imec probes, OneBoxes and NI-DAQ devices.

 - Flexible visualization, filtering and sorting tools.